• Skip to primary navigation

 Leftover chicken may be substituted for leftover turkey.

-Any type of vinegar may be used in place of white wine vinegar.
+Red wine vinegar may be used in place of white wine vinegar.
 Do not use malt vinegar if you are gluten free as it contains gluten.

 Nutrition